Getting the right balance of nutrition before, during and after exercise is a common challenge for cyclists and runners.

 There are many great sources of carbohydrate for running and cycling.

-Natural sources of carbohydrate are easy on your stomach and taste great, as well as providing you with the vitamins and minerals you need for good health.
+Natural sources of carbohydrate are easy on your stomach — because they’re real foods that you’re already used to digestion — and taste much better than artificial ingredients, as well as providing you with the vitamins and minerals you need for good health.

-You do not have to limit yourself to sports drinks or synthetic products.
+You don’t have to limit yourself to synthetic products and artificial sugars.
+On the contrary:

-Bananas are always a favourite amongst sportspeople, and are amongst the best carbs for cycling and running with good reason.
-They are easy to eat and have around 25 grams of carbs, depending on their size.
+Bananas are always a favourite amongst sports people, and are amongst the best carbs for cycling and running with good reason.
+They are neatly wrapped, easy to eat and have around 25 grams of carbs, depending on their size.

-When planning your carbohydrate intake, it is important to have meal plans, not just for during your ride but the night before and breakfast on race day to ensure you start with your carbohydrate stores full.
+When planning your carbohydrate intake, it is important to have plans not just for during, but also the night before and breakfast on race day to ensure you start with your carbohydrate stores full.

 How much should I eat during exercise?

-“Fructose is found in fruit and Glucose in honey, so Veloforte bars fit in very nicely here.
-A single bar (or 5 bites from a Bites Bag) per hour is an ideal way to contribute towards your quota - offering around 45g of Carbs per bar.”
+“Fructose is found in fruit and glucose in honey, so Veloforte bars fit in very nicely here.
+A single bar per hour is an ideal way to contribute towards your quota — offering around 45g of carbs per bar.”

-“How hard you are riding affects two things; when we ride hard the stored carbohydrate in our bodies (in the form of muscle glycogen) is used at a faster rate, so we require a higher intake of carbohydrate to maintain blood glucose (60-90g/per hour).
+“How hard you are going affects two things: when we ride hard the stored carbohydrate in our bodies (in the form of muscle glycogen) is used at a faster rate, so we require a higher intake of carbohydrate to maintain blood glucose (60-90g/per hour).

 The other side to this is that the higher our exercise intensity the less blood flows to the stomach which can cause problems with our digestion.
-We can improve this though, just like you have a training program to get better at cycling or running, you should also train your stomach to be ready for eating on race day.”
+We can improve this through training.
+Just like you have a training program to get better at cycling or running, you should also train your stomach to be ready for eating on race day.”

-"Duration also plays a big role with the requirement for carbohydrate, the longer we perform for the more important carbohydrate becomes.
+"Duration also plays a big role with the requirement for carbohydrates.
+The longer we perform for, the more important carbs become.

 How often should you load up on carbs?